UNMigration/HTCDS/Guidance/README.md

 # Guidance

-This document offers guidance on the scope and usage of HTCDS.
+This section offers guidance on the scope and usage of HTCDS.

 ## Scope of HTCDS

 The scope of HTCDS is related to a subset of all of the components that typically make up a case management system (CMS).
 Whether it's a helpline system of victim case service, a CMS is normally composed of a stack of services and components that enable different features for users.
 These are described below.

 | CMS Services                | Description                                                  |
 | --------------------------- | ------------------------------------------------------------ |